 The change from BSF to APF can be achieved by first fixing ζ2 so that ζ1 varies between -ζ2 and ζ2.

-Automatic Controller Parameter Optimization Technique Based on Efficient Heuristic Search Algorithm
+Automatic controller parameter optimization technique based on efficient heuristic search algorithm

 General topology study of control systems

 The structure of the controller varies significantly depending on the control theory on which the controller is based, and it is often very complex in engineering because of the need to solve various characteristic problems and constraint problems of the controlled plant.
 Based on this, we adopted the expression of a cascade controller.
 After analysis, it is believed that the classical multi-loop control systems and control laws can be basically transformed into this form.